CarlMurray/bliss-pp1/README.md

 - The website was tested on major browsers including Chrome, Safari, Firefox and Edge as detailed in [Testing Process](#testing-process) below.
 - All user flows were tested in depth including navigating through content, clicking CTAs and links, consuming content, video playback and form submission.
 - All forms were tested to ensure validation was present and that forms could be submitted without error
 - Lighthouse was used to test for Performance, Accessibility, Best Practices and SEO and adjustments were made to improve test results.
-Example of Home page test results here: https://pagespeed.web.dev/analysis/https-bliss-carlmurray-design/cyx73ltgkz?form_factor=desktop
+[Example of Home page test results here](https://pagespeed.web.dev/analysis/https-bliss-carlmurray-design/cyx73ltgkz?form_factor=desktop)
 - Accessibility testing was conducted by navigating the site and performing tasks using keyboard navigation and a screen reader (MacOS VoiceOver)

 ## Testing Process